par7133/SqueePF/README.md

 SqueePF born as an attempt to contribute to the security of your websites in this hostile jungle.

-Sanity checks performed live per route, by the router:
+Sanity checks performed live per route:
 - ROUTE STRUCTURE;
 - ROUTE DEPENDENCIES;
 - ROUTE WEB RESOURCES;